The Collapse of FTX: What Went Wrong With the Crypto Exchange?

 Bankman-Fried Convicted on First Set of Charges

 Bankman-Fried's trial for seven of the eight pre-extradition criminal charges began Oct.
 2, 2023, and ended Nov.
-1. The jury returned guilty convictions on all seven charges on Nov.
+1. The jury returned guilty verdicts on all seven charges on Nov.
 2.

 Throughout the trial, executives, customers, and investors testified that Bankman-Fried directed employees or acted in his personal capacity to spend customer deposits for non-business purposes and to make material misstatements about FTX's solvency and relationship with Alameda Research.